BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/analysis/README.md

     * `Resale Values_May 2025 to Sept 2025.xlsx`

 #### Original Workflow (Executed):
-The **original workflow** was actually run to produce datasets for analysis.
-Steps included:
+The **original workflow** was executed run to produce datasets for analysis.
+To run our original pipeline pipeline, go to the folder `fa25-team-a/analysis/resale_price_original_workflow` and run in the following order:

+Further instructions, such as accessing the correct datasets, are present inside each notebook.

+1. `ParseResaleData.ipynb`
+2. `ParsePrices_OriginalWorkFlow.ipynb`
+3. `Merge_Resale&Price_OriginalWorkFlow.ipynb`
+4. `Merge_PriceResaleApplicantData_OriginalWorkFlow.ipynb`

+#### Overview of original workflow

 1. Parsing and Cleaning
  * Resale Data: